-Best Foods to Eat at Night To Lose Weight
+Best Late Night Snack To Lose Weight

 You know the scene.
 It’s about 8pm and you’re watching your favorite TV show and you start to feel hungry.
 That dinner you had a few hours ago is long gone and you are looking for a little snack.
 BUT, you’re on a diet!
 You’re limiting your carbs and sugars and you’re feeling unsatisfied.
 Surely there’s a good late night snack you can have.
-Let’s dig in!
+Let’s dig in! late night snack

 One theory that is commonly heard is that you should not eat too late in the evening or right before bed.
 So what is considered “too late?”
 For me, it’s no later than 7pm because I go to bed around 10.This thought does have some merit to it.
 See, when you eat, your body starts turning your food into fuel.
 It converts it into energy so you can live an active lifestyle.
 When you eat the food late at night then go to bed, your body doesn’t have time to use all that energy.